February 27, 2018: This post was updated by the author to remove an app that has been retired.

 There are only two vocalization choices for this species (one song and one call/chip notes, so adequate), but very importantly, iBird serves up two similar sounding birds.
 Very nice!
 And iBird also gives the spectrogram for geeky birders who like to visualize the song.
 13 similar-looking birds are listed, including some very unlikely European species.

-While this one is free (which is a big plus if you just want check birding out), it covers only 350 of the most common species (I tested version 1.02) – which is most of what you can expect to see anyway.
+While this one is free (which is a big plus if you just want to check birding out), it covers 400 of the most common species — which is most of what you can expect to see anyway if you are a novice.

 As previously noted, you are taken through a series of questions and given a list of possible birds to choose from (based, in part, records on eBird).
 You can also browse all the birds.
 It has a search input area at the top and an interesting scroll bar of different shapes of birds to choose from, which means that similar birds ( think vireos and warblers) appear near each other.